amjadkhandeveloper/Monitor_Maintain_Background_Service/README.md

 ### High CPU/Memory Usage
 - Services showing high utilization (CPU > 80% or Memory > 1GB) are highlighted in red
 - Use the "Restart" button to restart stuck services
+- Enable auto-restart to automatically handle high usage
 - Check service details for more information about resource usage

+### Auto-restart not working
+- Ensure auto-restart is enabled for the service
+- Check that thresholds are set correctly
+- Verify the service is running (auto-restart only works for running services)
+- Check Flask app logs for any errors

+### Configuration not persisting
+- Check that `monitor_config.json` file exists and is writable
+- Verify file permissions in the application directory
+- Check Flask app logs for configuration save errors

 ## Security Notes